harshaggarwal8/ChallengedTexting/README.md

 # ChallengedTexting
-Texting for the dead and blind
+Texting for the deaf and blind